jaytoday/PQ/readme.markdown

   To load a datastore snapshot, navigate to /dev/admin and select the Restore From Backup option.

-  If you get a Traceback Error, refresh until no errors are returned.
+  If you get a Traceback Error, it may be a read/commit error.
+  If that's the case, refresh until no errors are returned.